mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 This extends the class of expressions that we've seen so far to reductions and reductions along an axis.
 The per-chunk reductions start at the bottom and depend only on the chunk from which they originated.
-These perchunk results are then concatenated together and re-reduced with the large circles (zoom in to see the text `concatenate` in there.)
+These per-chunk results are then concatenated together and re-reduced with the large circles (zoom in to see the text `concatenate` in there.)
 The next level takes these (small) results and the original data again (note the long edges back down the bottom data resources) which result in per-chunk subtractions and divisions.

-From there on out the work is embarassing, resembling the computation above.
+From there on out the work is embarrassing, resembling the computation above.
 In this case we have relatively little parallelism, so the frontier of red boxes covers the entire image; fortunately the dataset is small.